 Best for ages: 5-17

 Why go?
 It’s got beaches, boardwalks, American history and a military aviation museum.

-Where to stay: The top-rated hotel is the Comfort Inn & Suites Oceanfront which is within walking distance of boardwalk attractions.
-Barclay Towers Resort Hotel is a bit farther and all rooms are suites.
+Where to stay: The top-rated hotel choice is the Comfort Inn & Suites Oceanfront, which is within walking distance of boardwalk attractions.
+Barclay Towers Resort Hotel is a bit farther, but every room is a suite.

 More info: VisitVirginiaBeach.com

 Why go?
 North Dakota just may be the most underrated and understated state!

 What to do: Sleep under the stars in the national park named for Theodore Roosevelt, who once lived here.
 These dramatic badlands are home to the Painted Canyon; see who can spot the most bison or elk.
 Prairie dog barking is audible and just outside of the park is Medora, a town where horses are still a form of transportation.

 Where to stay: Lodging is pretty limited, but it’s got character!
 The Rough Riders Hotel in Medora has a pool and a two-story rock fireplace.
 The Badlands Hotel, also in Medora, is further from downtown but the rooms are slightly bigger and it’s only two blocks from the Medora Children’s Park.

 Sleeping Bear Dunes National Lakeshore, Michigan